 After nearly 100 years, the lock Noordersluis in IJmuiden is due for replacement.
 A new, larger sea lock is to improve the accessibility of the port of Amsterdam and stimulate the region’s economy by providing tide-independent space for the increasingly large seafaring vessels.
 The new sea lock will be 70 metres wide, 500 metres long and 18 metres deep.
-Building started in early 2016 and the new sea lock will be available for use by ships in late 2019.

 In 2014, Rijkswaterstaat invited tenders for this DBFM contract.
 The contractor is not only responsible for building, but also for the design, the financing and maintenance for a period of 26 years.
 The space available for the new lock is limited and building has to be carried out in close proximity to the existing locks.
 The combination of working on the primary flood-retaining structure, the strict requirements regarding reliability, and the risks to the proper functioning of the existing Noordersluis make the project even more complex.

 The lock must provide the hinterland with demonstrably reliable protection from flooding, whilst also allowing the largest ships to access the port of Amsterdam.
 Working in a ‘demonstrably reliable’ way places high demands on the verification and validation of the design, and will help reduce the level of risk.
 The OpenIJ consortium (within which BAM-PGGM, VolkerWessels and DIF participate with Boskalis and Van Oord as contractors) was awarded the project, with support from Royal HaskoningDHV among others.